In This Article Expand or collapse the "in this article" section Censorship

 Introduction

 As Donald Thomas aptly suggests, the difficulty of writing about literary censorship “is to avoid writing the history of too many other things at the same time” (Thomas 1969, cited under General Overviews, p. xi).
 Censorship poses both a semantic and a diachronic problem.
 The word censorship may refer to the positive law that prescribes what may or may not be spoken or written under its definitions and to the punishment of the law’s transgressors.
 In English law this is complicated by the body of case law that mediates the positive law through interpretation and precedents and that can transform law over time.
 Censorship may also refer to prior restraint (usually licensing), that is, to efforts to vet texts prior to publication or performance.
 Licensing itself is not entirely a distinct category, however, because in the early years of British publishing, licensing was an early form of copyright that protected a publisher’s “ownership” of a book.
 Similarly, dramatic license might entail the permission of a dramatic censor—from early on through the office of the Lord Chamberlain—or it might involve a grant (usually royal) for an acting company or a theater to do business.
 In addition, although the word censorship is usually associated with government or church regulation and restraint, special interests—public, commercial, and personal—have influenced motives for and acts of control.
 With such pressures it is not surprising that censorship changes over time and reflects particular concerns and interests at any given cultural moment, resulting in a diachronic problem for defining censorship.
 This is further complicated with regard to the censorship of English and Irish literature.
 Ireland, though culturally different, for many years was subject to English rule, so for much of its history Irish literature was regulated by the same laws as English literature.
-With the creation of the Irish Free Republic in the early 20th century, and later, the Republic of Ireland, Ireland enacted regulations that differed drastically from English regulation and that reflected very different cultural pressures.
+With the creation of the Irish Free State in the early twentieth century, and later, the Republic of Ireland, Ireland enacted regulations that differed drastically from English regulation and that reflected very different cultural pressures.
 Literary censorship, then, is not a static category; instead, it encompasses cultural bias, politics, religion, law, publishing and trade relations, copyright, and the responses of individual writers to any or all these.
 To sort out this complexity, censorship and English literature must be considered separately from censorship and Irish literature, and dramatic censorship for each must be considered separately from censorship and publication (manuscript or print).

 General Overviews

 • Feather, John.
 A History of British Publishing.
 2d ed.
-London and New York: Routledge, 2006.
+London: Routledge, 2006.

 Originally published in 1988.
 This is essential reading for anyone new to studies in censorship and the history of the book.
 The bibliography in the second edition is comprehensive and extensive, but on far more than censorship and literature.

-• Gillett, Charles.
-Ripley.
+• Gillett, Charles Ripley.
 Burned Books: Neglected Chapters in British History and Literature.
 2 vols.
 New York: Columbia University Press, 1932.

 This frequently cited text covers censorship in England between 1509 and 1900, mistakenly assuming that any book that provoked objections constituted a “burned book.”
 Organized chronologically by date of author’s life even though the book in question may not have been condemned until the Oxford convocation decree of 1683.
-Cressy 2005 (all cited under Tudor and Early Stuart Nondramatic Literature) clarifies the practice of book burning in England.
+Cressy 2005 (cited under Tudor and Early Stuart Nondramatic Literature) clarifies the practice of book burning in England.

 • Hart, W. H. Index expurgatorius anglicanus; or, A Descriptive Catalogue of the Principal Books Printed or Published in England, Which Have Been Suppressed, or Burnt by the Common Hangman, or Censured, or for Which the Authors, Printers, or Publishers Have Been Prosecuted.
-London: Smith, 1872–1878
+London: Smith, 1872–1878.

 An annotated, chronological bibliography of books suppressed between 1530 and 1660.
 Explains how and why the books were censored, often providing evidence from calendars of state papers, records of state trials, and parliamentary journals.
 Late-20th and early-21st-century scholarship has revisited this material, finding and correcting errors.
 See Clegg 1997, Clegg 2001, and Clegg 2008 (all cited under Tudor and Early Stuart Nondramatic Literature).

 • May, James E. Recent Studies of Censorship, Press Freedom, Libel, Obscenity, etc., in the Long Eighteenth Century, Published c.
-1987–2009.
-New York: Bibliography Society of America, 2010.
+1985–2015.
+New York: Bibliography Society of America, 2016.

 A comprehensive bibliography containing material that appeared after 1986 in British and Continental publications.
 Expands upon a two-part bibliography published in 2004 and 2005 in the East-Central Intelligencer, the newsletter of the East-Central/American Society for Eighteenth-Century Studies, now published as Eighteenth-Century Intelligencer.